CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 # Hints for Challenge 4

 By now, we have a good understanding how Azure Machine Learning works.
 In this last challenge, we'll take a data set and use Automated Machine Learning for testing out different regression algorithms automatically.
+Automated Machine Learning is currently able to perform `classification`, `regression` and also `forecasting`.

 For this challenge, we'll be using the [Boston house prices dataset](http://scikit-learn.org/stable/datasets/index.html#boston-dataset).